 The big question – would you wear them?

 It’s always the question with AR and mixed reality glasses – how do they look?
 The frames are a little on the large side, and of course, they’re wired to the processor pack.
 But still, you could toss these in your bag for a day around town or at the beach.

 A little geeky?
 Yes.
 But not obviously so.

-You’ll be much better off with the Vuzix AR Smart Glasses which not only do a lot more but come closest to looking like a normal pair of glasses.
+You’ll be much better off with the Vuzix AR Smart Glasses, which not only do a lot more but come closest to looking like a regular pair of glasses.
 For now, the price appears to be the same for Vuzix and Nreal’s Mixed Reality sunglasses.